 - The Ellipse Tool draws elliptical vector shapes, paths or pixel shapes.
 Press and hold Shift as you drag to draw a perfect circle.

 - The Triangle Tool draws triangle shapes.
 Hold Shift to draw an equilateral triangle, or use the Radius option to round the corners.

 - The Polygon Tool draws polygonal shapes with any number of sides.
 Use the Star Ratio option to turn polygons into stars.

 - Line Tool ( U )

-- The Line Tool draws straight lines, either as shapes or paths.
-The "Weight" option in the Options Bar controls the width of the line.
+- The Line Tool draws straight lines or arrows.
+Use the Stroke color and weight to control the appearance of the line.